electricimp/MCP2515/README.md

 ### reset() ###

 This method triggers a SPI reset.
 This is functionally equivalent to a hardware reset.
 It is important to reset after power-up to ensure that the logic and registers are in their default state.
 The [*init()*](#initsettings) method will trigger a reset before applying any specified configuration options.
-After reset, the MCP2515 will automatically be placed in configuration mode (see [‘Operation Mode Constants’](#operation-mode-constants), above).
+After reset, the MCP2515 will automatically be placed in configuration mode (see [**Operation Mode Constants**](#operation-mode-constants), above).

 #### Return Value ####